"That was overwhelmingly distressing": Senators react to new video evidence from January 6 attack

 "I think they were very effective.
 They had a strong, strong presentation put together in a way that I think makes it pretty compelling," Thune said.
 However, he did not say whether he believed Mr. Trump was responsible for the events of January 6, although he acknowledged the managers did "a good job of connecting the dots."

-New security footage from January 6th showed United States Capitol Police Officer Eugene Goodman directing Republican Senator Mitt Romney of Utah to safety before he encountered and directed the violent mob.
+New security footage from January 6 showed U.S. Capitol Police Officer Eugene Goodman directing Republican Senator Mitt Romney of Utah to safety before he encountered and directed the violent mob.
 Romney told reporters that it was the first time he saw the video and did not know it was Goodman.

 "Obviously [it was] very troubling to see the great violence that our Capitol Police and others are subjected to," Romney said.
 "It tears at your heart and brings tears to your eyes.
 That was overwhelmingly distressing and emotional."